yanqi27/core_analyzer/docs/debugger-commands.md

 - [reference](#reference) Search variables/objects that reference the input address range
 - [object](#object) Search for objects that match the input type
 - [decode](#decode) Disassemble current function with detail annotation of object context
-- [shared objects](#shared-objects) Find objects that are currently referenced from multiple threads
+- [shared object](#shared-object) Find objects that are currently referenced from multiple threads
 - [segment](#segment) Display memory segment(s)
 - [pattern](#pattern) Guess the data types of the given memory region
 - [misc](#miscellaneous) Helpers
-- [setting](#settings) Parameters to change the behavior/configuration of the core analyzer
+- [setting](#setting) Parameters to change the behavior/configuration of the core analyzer

 ### help
 ```shell